Serving North Central Illinois,

 An agreed adoption can also be done when both birth parents consents.
 The most common uncontested adoption is where a husband adopts a child/children of his wife from a previous birth father.
 That is not a decision to be made lightly.
 That adopting father has the same rights and obligations as if he was the natural father; the right to ask for custody and obligation of C/S in the case of a divorce where the mother is the custodial parent.

 Adoptions, as all legal matters can be complicated.
-Call Reilly Law Office to ask our experienced staff what you need to do for your matter.
-The time to seek legal help is at the beginning not at the end to fix problems that could be avoided.
+Call Law Offices of Reilly & Skerston, LLC to ask our experienced staff what you need to do for your matter.
+The time to seek legal help is at the beginning not at the end to fix problems that could have beeen avoided.